odoo/documentation/content/applications/productivity/mail_plugins/outlook.rst

       :align: center
       :alt: Odoo for Outlook customized action

 #.
-Open any email and the shortcut should be displayed.
+Open any email; the shortcut should be displayed.

    .. image:: outlook/odoo-outlook-shortcut.png
       :align: center